woodstockcs/OlympicRings/README.md

 1. Write your code in Processing.
 Save your work!
 1. When you're done, come back to github and fork this repo.
 1. Update your forked version of `OlympicRings.pde`.
+1. Update the header and footer text of `index.html`.
 1. Check your work at `<YourUsername>.github.io/OlympicRings`
 1. Submit that link on google classroom.